cc4019/SesamoHackathon/README.md

      - **Research Gaps & Extension Opportunities**
      - **Literature Review Strategy**: Keywords for paper search
    - Highlights **new information** compared to the previous week’s documents.
+   - Generates a set of optimized, refined **keywords** for paper retrieval.

 3. **Summary Project Context Agent**
    - Aggregates individual summaries while avoiding redundant insights.
-   - Generates a set of optimized, refined **keywords** for paper retrieval.

 4. **Rough Paper Retrieval Agent**
    - Fetches the latest academic papers (e.g., published in the past month) using the refined keywords.
    - Includes a **scoring mechanism** for relevance, based on metrics such as:
-     - Citation count
+     - Download count / Citation count (For latest papers maybe only using download count )
      - Abstract similarity

 5. **Granular Paper Retrieval Agent**